Old St. Joseph's Church: Architecture

-The church structure is uniquely sited and nearly impossible to see from the street.
-One story relates that Benjamin Franklin advised Father Greaton to protect the church, as religious prejudice was not unknown in the Quaker city.
+The church structure is nearly impossible to see from the street.
+One story relates that Benjamin Franklin advised Father Greaton to protect the church, since religious prejudice existed in the largely Quaker city at the time.
 The front wall of the church is a party wall to a neighboring structure and so provides no means of entry.
 The entrance from Willings Alley remains through a narrow arch with iron gates, which opens to an unassuming courtyard that conceals the nature of the church building.
 (On two occasions, in 1740 and 1755, Quakers helped defend St. Joseph's original chapel to prevent Protestant mobs from destroying it.)
 Today the only entrances to the sanctuary are on either side, toward the back of the church, because there are unrelated buildings before and behind the church building on Walnut and Fourth Streets.

 The present church is the third on the site and was dedicated in 1839.
 Parishioner John Darragh was the builder-architect.
 In 1886, major renovations were undertaken by architect John J. Deery.
 Other renovations by architects Walter Francis Ballinger and Emil George Perrot took place in 1904.

 Filippo Costaggini's "The Angelic Exaltation of St. Joseph into Heaven (1886), a circular painting 15 feet in diameter, is affixed to the ceiling.
 It depicts St. Joseph surrounded by angels with an infant Jesus on his lap bearing lilies, the flower associated with the saint.
 Done in the Italian Neoclassical style that dominated Catholic churches in the late 19th century, it has been recognized as historically significant by the Philadelphia Historical Commission.

 The large painting of the Crucifixion, above the altar, was executed about 1840 by parishioner Sylvano Martinez.